artsakenos/UltraWemo/README.md

 As for the point 3 they just provide mobile API.

 This project allows you to control your WeMo Devices with a pure Java library with no dependencies, creating a device wrapper by its ip.
-I had to implement this code since inside my chinese network Upnp discovery doesn't work.
+So that you can use inside a blocked router network where Upnp discovery doesn't work.

 See Wiki for further details.